peterwilsoncc/rapid-comment-reply/readme.txt

 Install this from your WordPress dashboard

 == Changelog ==

+= 2.0 =
+* Re-purposed to include hot-fixes for WordPress core.

 = 1.1 =
 * Adds touch events to JavaScript to avoid 300ms delay